global-asp/asp-source/en/0244_the-girl-with-one-breast.md

 loudly, but there was complete silence.
 Then he heard a voice saying,
-“Why are you calling?
+"Why are you calling?
 Don't you know that you are in the forest area of Musambwa kwa
-Libeeletwela?”
+Libeeletwela?"

 ##
 When the man heard that, he